p2ppsr/pushdrop-tokenator/README.md

     await tokenator.sendPushDropToken({
         recipient: johnSmith,
         title: 'Example token with a title',
-        contents: 'You can include any data you want inside this object.'
+        contents: 'You can include any data you want inside this object.',
         htmlCode: '<html><body><h1>PUSHDROP TOKEN</h1></body></html>'
     })